schlicht/Checkers/README.md

 moves the red piece from the tile at row 3 column 1 to the tile at row 4 column 2.

 ## The AI
-The AI use min-max search with alpha-beta prunning to determine the next move. min-max is a depth first search algorithm with a max depth applied to zero sum games. alpha-beta prunning removes sections of the search space if it will not produce a better score than a previously found move.
-The best case improvement in performace is O(\sqrt{b^d}).
+The AI use min-max search with alpha-beta prunning to determine the next move. min-max is a depth first search algorithm with a max depth applied to zero sum games. alpha-beta prunning removes sections of the search space if it will not produce a better score than a previously found move. min-max search has a time complexity of b^d (b is the number of possible moves and d is the number of turns ahead that is searched) but the best case improvement of alpha-beta prunning is performace is square rooting the search space.
 The score of a state is determinedby the following heuristic:
 ```
 Piece = 1
 Piece is Promoted = 1